TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 organization.
 This means that you should not provide references to any GitHub repositories in different organizations that are forks of the main repositories.

-##### Issue Tracker
+##### GitHub Issue Tracker

-TODO: Only provide references to the main GitHub repository for one of the three software tools
+TODO: Only provide references to the main GitHub repository for one of the three software tools.
+This means that you should not reference any issues in forks of the three software tools or issues in the GitHub repository for the course web site.

+###### Created Issues

-TODO: Please provide a list of one or two of the most recent GitHub issues that you created:
+TODO: Please provide a list of every GitHub issues that you created

+###### Participatory Issues

-TODO: Please provide a list of one or two of the most recent GitHub issues for which you participated in the discussion:
+TODO: Please provide a list of every GitHub issues for which you participated in the discussion

+###### Resolved Issues

-TODO: Please provide a list of one or two of the most recent GitHub issues for which you helped to resolve the issue:
+TODO: Please provide a list of every GitHub issues for which you helped to resolve the issue

-##### Pull Requests
+##### GitHub Pull Requests

-TODO: Only provide references to the main GitHub repository for one of the three software tools
+TODO: Only provide references to the main GitHub repository for one of the three software tools.
+This means that you should not reference any pull requests in forks of the three software tools or pull requests in the GitHub repository for the course web site.

+###### Reviewed Pull Requests

+TODO: Please provide a list of every pull request that you reviewed in the GitHub repository for a project

+###### Created Pull Requests

-TODO: Please provide a list of one or two of the most recent GitHub pull requests that you created:
+TODO: Please provide a list of every pull request that you created in the GitHub repository for a project

+###### Discussed Pull Requests

-TODO: Please provide a list of one or two of the most recent GitHub pull requests for which you participated in the discussion:
+TODO: Please provide a list of every pull requests that you discussed in the GitHub repository for a project

+###### Approved Pull Requests

-TODO: Please provide a list of one or two of the most recent GitHub pull requests for which you made a major contribution:
+TODO: Please provide a list of every pull request that was approved for merge to the main trunk of a project

+###### Merged Pull Requests

-TODO: Please provide a list of one or two of the most recent GitHub pull requests that were merged to the project's main trunk:
+TODO: Please provide a list of every pull request that was approved for merge to the main trunk of a project

 ##### Project Commits